aoelarsen/noroff-react-content-part-2/assignments/module-assignment.md

 Styling, apart from that required in the brief, is not important.
 The submission needn't be responsive.
 You can use a UI framework like `react-bootstrap` or leave it out.

 #### Question 2
-- Add a form to a page called `form`.
+- Add a form to a page called `form` using React Hook Form.
 There must be two inputs:
     - A required email address
     - A required password with a minimum of 8 characters
 - If validation passes, the form must console log the submitted form values.